MarkXCloud/Configlate/README.md

 Based ont Template, I tried to put everything together with `.yaml` configs and the `build` function **Configlate** can work with various functions necessary in a training paradigm:

-1. Custom model definition, supported by [timm](https://github.com/huggingface/pytorch-image-models).
+1. Custom model definition.
 2. Custom dataset definition,built by `build_dataset`, with [albumentations](https://albumentations.ai/docs/) for data augmentation.
-3. Config file in `.yaml`,load everything from the corresponding build functin.
+3. Config file in `.yaml`,load everything from the corresponding build function.
-4. Distributed training, supported by [accelerate](https://huggingface.co/docs/accelerate/index).
-With some useful features of accelerate we can easily launch distributed training with small changes of code, while avoid some tedious changes including `sampler.set_epoch()` (used to set random seed every epoch in ddp), `model_saved=ddp_model.module` (because primitive model is wrapped for ddp).
+4. Distributed training.
 5. [WandB](https://wandb.ai/site) for logging the info of everything at first, and tracing the loss or other metrics curve.
-6. Evaluation supported by [evaluate](https://huggingface.co/docs/evaluate/index).
-Initiate the evaluator in config, call it in test loop to record predictions, and finally compute all the metrics.
+6. Evaluation.Initiate the evaluator in config, call it in test loop to record predictions, and finally compute all the metrics.
 If you want to use a custom metric you should rewrite `add_batch()` method and `compute()`method.
 7. Saver to save the latest model with custom interval and the best model with specific metric.
 8. Model #params and #MACS supported by [torchinfo](https://github.com/TylerYep/torchinfo) and [ptflops](https://github.com/LukasHedegaard/ptflops).